b-n-space/b-n-space/content/articles/2022-fed-sep-meeting-aftermath.md

 A further increase in interest rates is expected as FED raised the interest rates by 75 basis points third time in a row.

-> In the future, the market will react hypersensitively to any kind of Fed commentary and data .
+> In the future, the market will react hypersensitively to any kind of Fed commentary and data.

-<sub>investment expert Brian Klimke of Cetera Financial for Tageschau<sub>
+<sub>Investment expert Brian Klimke of Cetera Financial for Tageschau<sub>

 FED's priority is to fight inflation despite the economy suffering.
 Other western CBs are undoubtedly going to continue raising interest rates as well.